• “the stand out criminal barrister of his generation, particularly in corporate and white-collar crime” Legal 500 2025

 • Private Prosecutions

 Tom accepts instructions to defend and conduct private prosecution proceedings.
-He brings his experience in prosecuting and defending serious and complex fraud to bear on this specialist jurisdiction, effectively navigating the particular procedural, disclosure and costs issues which commonly arise.
+He has a particular expertise in acting for individuals and companies charged by private prosecutors with allegations of fraud, false accounting and fraudulent trading, effectively navigating the particular procedural, disclosure and costs issues which commonly arise.

 Notable Cases